Policy & Governance

 Semantic axis

-Question: What does this action mean, and does it comply with your rules?
+Question: What does this intent mean, and does it comply with your rules?

 {